oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 ### ##subsubsec Transformations `ancestors` and `descendants`

-In the simple case, the `ancestors` transformation takes an input set consisting of instances that belong to a recursive hierarchy $(H',Q)$.
+In the simple case, the `ancestors` transformation takes an input set consisting of instances that belong to a recursive hierarchy $(H,Q)$.
 It determines a subset $A$ of the input set and then determines the set of ancestors of $A$ that were already contained in the input set.
 Its output set is the ancestors set, optionally including $A$.

 In the more complex case, the instances in the input set are instead related to nodes in a recursive hierarchy.
 Then the `ancestors` transformation determines a subset $A$ of the input set consisting of instances that are related to certain nodes in the hierarchy, called start nodes.
 The ancestors of these start nodes are then determined, and the output set consists of instances of the input set that are related to the ancestors, or optionally to the start nodes.